Atharva12456/CongAppSFA/README.md

 - Type your research topic directly into the search bar
 - Press Enter or click "Start →" to create a new mind map
 - Access recent boards from the homepage
-- Click the "CiteSeaAI" logo in the top-right corner to return to homepage
+- Click the "CiteSea.AI" logo in the top-right corner to return to homepage

 ### Sidebar
 - Toggle sidebar visibility with the menu button (top-left)